spacetelescope/jwst/docs/jwst/pipeline/calwebb_spec3.rst

 For NIRCam and NIRISS WFSS, the output ``_x1d`` product holds the spectra from all the sources in a single product.
-The data model is `~jwst.datamodels.WFSSMultiExposureSpecModel`, and has one extension per exposure, with each extension containing a binary table of all the spectra (and associated metadata) for all sources extracted from that exposure.
+The data model is `~jwst.datamodels.WFSSMultiExposureSpecModel`, and has one extension per exposure per spectral order, with each extension containing a binary table of all the spectra (and associated metadata) for all sources extracted from that exposure and spectral order.
 See :ref:`extract_1d <extract_1d_step>` for more details.

 1D combined spectral data